 Our block-level deduplication backs up only those portions of files that have changed since the previous backup.
 This means you don’t needlessly backup the same unchanged data again and again.
 This increases efficiency by reducing the amount of data that is transferred for each backup, and reduces your storage space by not storing duplicate data.
 An added benefit is that this capability enables you to retrieve previous versions of your files (up to the limits specified in your data retention settings).

-Can I use Rackspace Cloud Backup on my server?
+Can I use Cloud Backup on my server?

-You can use Rackspace Cloud Backup on virtually any server in the Rackspace Cloud.
-The exceptions are FreeBSD 9, Debian 5 and Windows 2003.
+You can use Cloud Backup on virtually any server in the Rackspace Cloud.
+Some exceptions are FreeBSD® 9, Debian® 5, and Windows® 2003.

-For more information, see the Rackspace Cloud Backup introduction page.
+For more information, see the Rackspace Cloud Backup introduction.

 How long are my Cloud Backups kept?